tiandi111/ECEN602/PA2/README.md

 - Client
 - Protocol definition

 The Protocol definition can be shared by both server-side and client-side.
+It supports 7 types of messages: JOIN, SEND, FWD, ACK, NAK, ONLINE, and OFFLINE.

 ---
 #### Architecture